Employment Opportunities

 Job description:

 Tutor: We will be hiring Math and English/Reading tutors for a summer session designed to prepare high school juniors for entrance into top 50 colleges and universities.
-Each tutor will deliver a five-week curriculum of SAT material to a class of about 12 students, through a combination of group lessons and one on one meetings.
+Each tutor will deliver a five-week curriculum of SAT material to a class of about 12 students, through a combination of group lessons and one-on-one meetings.
 Tutors will work from a developed curriculum while expanding exercises for their own students as needed.
 Orientation and training will be provided prior to the start of the course, and tutors will work closely with permanent Legal Outreach staff who oversee the program.

 These positions are perfect for college students, alumni, and graduate students who excelled on the SAT or ACT and are interested in gaining valuable teaching and leadership experience while making a measurable difference in the lives of urban youth over the summer.